psinelnikov/ASAP-Bookings/README.md

 ```

 ## Dependencies
-List of the main dependencies used for this project:
+The main dependencies used for this project:
 * react-native
 * react-navigation
 * expo